 The first thing you’ll notice when firing up this masterpiece is how detailed the characters are and how Los Santos looks.
-The engine Rockstar used has given gamers a real life city to wreak havoc in and they obviously did not use the GTA IV engine because those graphics were no way as crisp as these.
-The characters look like they are going to fall out of your television at any moment and start shooting up the place.
-Their clothes move and sway as they walk, their facial expressions rival those of Oscar winners and none of them look like they are wearing a wig.
-The city feels as if it is alive, the characters that populate the street aren’t the same skin over and over, they have variants and if you talk to them they talk back.
+The engine Rockstar used has given gamers a real life city to wreak havoc in and they obviously did not use GTA IV’s engine because those graphics were no way as crisp as these.
+The characters look like they’re going to fall out of your television at any moment and start shooting up the place.
+Their clothes move and sway as they walk, their facial expressions rivaling those of Oscar winners and none of them look like they are wearing a wig.
+The city feels as if it’s alive and the characters that populate the street aren’t the same skin over and over, they have variants and if you talk to them they talk back.
 Just think Animal Crossing, but violent as hell.

 As for the controls, they have been vastly improved since we last played as Niko.
-Gone are the days of bumping into the door frame for a few minutes or fishtailing going 5 miles an hour in a very important car mission.
-Obviously moving around in and out of a vehicle is extremely tight, the cars handle great, no awkward fishtailing, no more horribly wide turns and no more slow-as-hell cars.
+Gone are the days of bumping into the door frame for a few minutes or fishtailing going five miles an hour in a very important car mission.
+Obviously, moving around in and out of a vehicle is extremely tight, the cars handle great, no awkward fishtailing, no more horribly wide turns and no more slow-as-hell cars.
 Walking down the street or chasing someone has never been easier, the character doesn’t get stuck on a garbage can or a lamp post, they move and run fluidly and perfectly to your commands.

-In one mission I raised Micheal’s shooting to 60 percent and in another his endurance to 6o percent, this will definitely help out with the heists later on in the game: you have to shoot and run for a long time right?
+In one mission, I raised Micheal’s shooting to 60 percent and in another his endurance to 6o percent, this will definitely help out with the heists later on in the game: you have to shoot and run for a long time right?
 Franklin’s special can be used while driving: you double click the left and right sticks and time slows down in the car making chases easier and shooting out of the car even easier.
 Trevor can become almost invincible when you click the sticks for him.
 Jump off a building, click the sticks, see what happens.
 And finally, Michael, when you activate his special everything goes slow mo and you can shoot just about anyone in that time, think Max Payne with less painkillers.

-Voice acting in games has become just as important as story, controls and graphics, just look at the whole Metal Gear Solid 5 and Splinter Cell: Blacklist backlash of voice actor change.
+Voice acting in games has become just as important as story, controls and graphics, just look at the whole Metal Gear Solid V and Splinter Cell: Blacklist backlash of voice actor change.
 Rockstar, however, bypasses this incarnation by creating new and believable characters for us to care about and cause mayhem with.
 All three main protagonists voice overs do not disappoint, nothing is phoned in and you get the feeling you are watching an epic movie as the cut scenes progress.
 Even the people who you greet in the street or mow down with a car have great, well-acted one liners as they run from you.
-The acting adds to the greatness of this game, while sub-par voice acting wouldn’t have taken anything away, it just helps Grand Theft Auto V show other developers how it is done.
+The acting adds to the greatness of this game, while sub-par voice acting wouldn’t have taken anything away, it just helps GTA V show other developers how it is done.

 Make sure to turn up your television and attach as many speakers as you can without ruining your drywall.
 The sound mixing and radio stations help give the city a real feel.
 You’ll hear cars honking, people talking in the streets, helicopters overhead, basically what’d you hear in any big city.
-Let’s not forget, this isn’t ANY city, so the gunshots make your teeth rattle, the car collisions make you cringe and your neighbors will be wondering what you’re doing with that prostitute.
+Let’s not forget, this isn’t any city, so the gunshots make your teeth rattle, the car collisions make you cringe and your neighbors will be wondering what you’re doing with that prostitute.
 The radio stations are also awesome.
 There’s nothing like mowing down pedestrians in a mock up Hummer while listening to Baker Street, it’s extremely surreal.

 There really haven’t been too many games that can keep a gamer coming back over and over, day in and day out to see what happens to the protagonists, but Rockstar has crafted a tale so great that everyone keeps coming back.
-You start the story as Franklin and it looks like you’re stealing cars right from the get go, however they throw in a twist, you’re actually a repo man.
+You start the story as Franklin and it looks like you’re stealing cars right from the get go.
+However, they throw in a twist: you’re actually a repo man.
 You’re not stealing a car, you’re returning it back to the dealership that it owed past money.
 A nice little gray area huh?
-But fret not, you get into some real risky situations taking other people’s vehicles back from them, in fact that’s how you meet Michael.
+Fret not, because you get into some real risky situations taking other people’s vehicles back from them, in fact that’s how you meet Michael.

-Hideo Kojima even stated in an interview that he was thoroughly impressed with the game-play trailer of this game and that he would have to go back and look at Metal Gear Solid V to see where he could make improvements, and that was just off the trailer.
+Hideo Kojima even stated in an interview that he was thoroughly impressed with the game-play trailer of this game and that he would have to go back and look at MGS V to see where he could make improvements, and that was just off the trailer.
 One has to wonder what he thinks now, oh to be a fly on the wall at the new LA studio.
 So if that game can amaze the amazing Kojima, just imagine what it will do to you.
-Basically, get out there and don’t be the last person to buy this game, or you will definitely be missing out on a Game of the Year contender.
+Get out there and don’t be the last person to buy this game, or you’ll definitely be missing out on a Game of the Year contender.

 Similar articles from around the web